-ARRA provides for approximately $19 billion in new spending in Health Information Technology.
-A significant portion of this will go towards incentives for Medicare physicians using an EHR in a meaningful way, starting in 2011.
-Starting in 2015, reimbursement rates will be reduced for physicians who are not using electronic health records.
-Click the link above for more information from APA and click here to access the official Centers for Medicare and Medicaid Services EHR incentive page.
+ARRA provided for approximately $19 billion in new spending in Health Information Technology.
+A significant portion of this will go towards incentives for Medicare physicians using an EHR in a meaningful way ("Meaningful Use"), which started in 2011.
+Note that in 2015, Medicare reimbursement rates will be reduced for physicians who are not using electronic health records.
+Click the link above to access the official Centers for Medicare and Medicaid Services EHR incentive page.

 Health IT Website

 This link provides an overview of Health Information Technology efforts throughout the federal government.